Stary54264/Spotify-Data/README.md

 -   `album_release_date`: the date that the album was released.
 -   `energy`: the energy of the song.
--   `key`: the main key of the song.
 -   `valence`: the degree of happiness of the song.
 -   `tempo`: the pace of the song.